ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 ## Test Examples

-Here are some examples of how powerful the fluent testing API actually is! **MyTested.AspNetCore.Mvc** is so awesome that every test can be written in one single line like in this [application sample](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/tree/version-2.1/samples/Blog)!
+Here are some examples of how **powerful** the fluent testing API actually is!

+**MyTested.AspNetCore.Mvc** is so **awesome** that each test can be written in **one single line** like in this [application sample](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/tree/version-2.1/samples/Blog)!

-### Controller Integration Test
+### Controller Integration Tests

-Uses the globally registered services in the `TestStartup` class:
+A controller integration test uses the globally registered services from the `TestStartup` class:

 ```c#
 // Instantiates controller with the registered global services,